redhat-cop/infra.aap_configuration/roles/group_roles/README.md

-# ansible.automation_hub.role
+# group_roles

 ## Description

-An Ansible Role to create role permisions in Automation Hub.
+An Ansible Role to add roles to groups in Automation Hub.

 ## Variables